Health screenings for men ages 18 to 39

 CHOLESTEROL SCREENING

-• Age 20 for men with known risk factors for coronary heart disease
+• Age 20 for all men with no known risk factors for coronary heart disease and repeat every 4 to 6 years

-• More often if changes occur in lifestyle (including weight gain and diet)
+• Changes occur in lifestyle (including weight gain and diet)

-• More often if you have diabetes, heart disease, kidney problems, or certain other conditions
+• You have diabetes, heart disease, kidney problems, stroke, blood flow problems in the legs or feet, or certain other conditions

 DENTAL EXAM